Catholic Social Teaching, Active Service and Charitable Outreach

 The Catholic traditions teaches that human dignity can be protected and a healthy community can be achieved only if human rights are protected and responsibilities are met.
 Therefore, every person has a fundamental right to life and a right to those things required for human dignity.
 Corresponding to these rights are duties and responsibilities to one another, to our families and to the wider society.

-SS John and Monica's fully embrace the Church's teaching's on social justice and do everything we can to raise funds for the needy in society both locally, nationally and globally.
+- SS John and Monica's fully embrace the Church's teaching's on social justice and do everything we can to raise funds for the needy in society both locally, nationally and globally.
 We raise money during the important liturgical season's of Advent and Lent by the children, staff and school community coming together for various events.
-The school has a long standing history of raising money for CAFOD (Catholic Agency for Overseas Development) and Father Hudson's Care.
-The different classes also choose local and national charities to do specific fundraising for.
-Over the last year local and national charities include SIFA Fireside, Mind, Shelter, Dementia UK, Age UK.
+The school has a long standing history of raising money for CAFOD (Catholic Agency for Overseas Development), Father Hudson's Care, St Mary's Trust.
+Each classes often chooses local and national charities to do specific fundraising for.
+Recently, local and national charities include Anawim, SIFA Fireside, Mind, Shelter, Dementia UK, Age UK.